Think Twice Before You Judge: Mixture of Dual Reasoning Experts for Multimodal Sarcasm Detection: Comparison with LVLMs

 \section{Comparison with LVLMs}

-We compare the performance of state-of-the-art large vision-language models (LVLMs) under a zero-shot prompting setup for MMSD2.0, as reported in Figure \ref{fig:lvlm_comp}.
-Despite advanced zero-shot capabilities and contextual knowledge, these models perform poorly on our task.
-Since fine-tuning of such large models is expensive, we press upon the need of developing smaller models like MiDRE that are explicitly designed for nuanced reasoning tasks such as multimodal sarcasm detection.
+We compare the performance of MiDRE with four SOTA large vision-language models (LVLMs) by LoRA finetuning them with rank 8, due to resource constraints.
+The results in Table \ref{tab:midre_lvlm} show that MiDRE consistently outperforms all LVLMs across most metrics.
+While LLaVA-1.6-7B records the highest recall (93.15\%), its lower precision leads to a weaker F1 than MiDRE.
+This suggests that MiDRE not only identifies relevant instances effectively but also minimizes false positives, making it more robust.
 At the same time, it reveals how the capabilities of such smaller models can be significantly amplified by strategically leveraging contextual understanding from large vision-language models.